elastic/elastic-agent/docs/pgp-workaround.md

 ## TLS

-Because the connection is `https`, the the certificate that the host that is impersonating `https:\\artifacts.elastic.co` will have to have `artifacts.elastic.co` as one of it's Subject Alternate Names.
+Because the connection is `https`, the certificate that the host that is impersonating `https:\\artifacts.elastic.co` returns will have to have `artifacts.elastic.co` as one of it's Subject Alternate Names.